-Canon G1 X Mark III versus Sony A7 II
+Canon G1 X Mark III vs Sony A7 II

-The Canon PowerShot G1 X Mark III and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in October 2017 and November 2014.
+The Canon PowerShot G1 X Mark III and the Sony Alpha A7 II are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and November 2014.
 The G1X Mark III is a fixed lens compact, while the A7 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a full frame (A7 II) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Sony A7 II

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Sony A7 II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G1X Mark III – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon G1 X Mark III and the Sony A7 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (36 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.